helm/charts/stable/prometheus/README.md

 ### Blackbox exporter configuration

-Blackbox expoorter if it's enabled deployed with static URL within cluster http://blackbox:9115, this was done because it should be known by different services.
+Blackbox expoorter, if it's enabled, deployed with static URL within cluster http://blackbox:9115, this was done because it should be known by different services.

 In order to enable probe for your service using blackbox exporter simply add `prometheus.io/probe: true` annotation.
 By default it will use service fqdn and port `80` to execute probe.
 Probe port can be specified by `prometheus.io/probe_port: 8080` service annotation.
 #### Example